increase in new client enquiries

 85% of Stuart Miller’s online visitors access their site from a mobile device.

-The existing website was slow and riddled with technical errors which made it a challenge for Google and human visitors to navigate.
+The existing website was slow and riddled with technical errors, making it a challenge for Google and human visitors to navigate.

-We needed a site that was fast, easy to navigate and fully optimised for mobile devices.
+We needed a fast, easy to navigate site, fully optimised for mobile devices.

 – Create the right impression

 The existing Stuart Miller branding was perceived as old-fashioned.

 We needed a complete rebranding to convey a modern, proactive and empathetic law firm while maintaining a sense of experienced professionalism.

 We had to demonstrate how Stuart Miller was uniquely positioned to help their prospective clients.

 The research and interviews gave me clear insights into how this could be achieved and how we could counter any objections prospective clients might have.

 I watched Danny implement a plan to produce the most comprehensive, most effective and attractive online presence in our field and then witnessed that plan come together step by step, every day.

 Working with Danny was just easy.
 He studied our industry, our clients and our audience.
 He decided and dictated pretty much everything.
 Although Danny did run a few things past me, I was left as a spectator rather than an active participant.
 I couldn’t have hoped or dreamt of such a huge blessing to come my way.